murphye/gloo-quickstarts/istio-gloo-portal-quickstart/README.md

 kubectl get portal -n default petstore-portal -oyaml
 ```

 Use your web browser and go to http://developers.petstore.com.
+This assumes you have added `developers.petstore.com` to your `/etc/host`.

 ## Access Portal Admin